 Diane Doyle BAPT Adult And Child Play and Registered Theraplay Therapist

 Children and adults can go through periods when difficult life experiences in the past or present impact coping and reactions to everyday stress and strains.
 Memories from the past and worries about the future can all effect our resilience to everyday life.
-Play Therapy clients range from 3 -100 and find Play Therapy useful if they are distanced from their feelings, finding it too upsetting to talk about painful experiences, and would find it difficult to benefit from talking therapies such as counselling or psychotherapy.
+Creative Therapy clients range from 3 -100 years and find Play Therapy useful if they are distanced from their feelings, finding it too upsetting to talk about painful experiences, and would find it difficult to benefit from talking therapies such as counselling or psychotherapy.
 Play Therapy provides a safe, confidential regular space to express and explore difficult feelings, allowing you to process troublesome events with someone who is trained to use empathy, genuineness and non-judgemental support.
 Even when you have the language and cognitive skills to process life events, sometimes coping skills can be overwhelmed, and if not addressed can lead to problems further down the line.
 Emotions can leak out and feelings can be expressed in ways that are unhelpful to the individual, but without consciously linking the behaviours and set patterns to the past experiences or difficult life events.
 A Play Therapist can offer a variety of creative expressions to enable awareness and understanding of behaviours and the links between these without the need to use words or think conceptually.

 What is Play Therapy?